A deep dive into Zendesk Sell features and pricing (2026)

 Zendesk's take on sales AI

-When it comes to sales, Zendesk’s AI focuses on a couple of things.
+When it comes to sales, Zendesk's AI focuses on high-impact areas.
 On its higher-tier plans, it offers AI-powered lead scoring, which looks at your past successes to predict which new leads are most likely to turn into customers.
 This helps your team focus on the best opportunities first.

 An example of an AI-generated summary, which is one of the AI Zendesk Sell features.